jacksonwalters/energy-min-neural-networks/README.md

 - use this as a regularization term
 - begin with small networks and datasets such as MNIST

-morally, this is similar to summing the singular values which is just nuclear norm regularization.
+Morally, this is similar to summing the singular values which is just nuclear norm regularization.

 **references:**